Predictive Analytics World for Industry 4.0 Las Vegas 2019

 In his spare time, Jack enjoys baseball, scuba diving, skiing, home electronics and Corvettes.
 He lives in York, Pa. with his wife and four children.

-Jack Levis is speaker of the following session:
+Jack Levis is speaking in the following session:

-Wes Madrigal is speaker of the following session:
+Wes Madrigal is speaking in the following session: